hltcoe/turkle/README.md

 # Docker usage

-Instead of installing Turkle and dependencies directly, you can run Turkle as a Docker container, using scripts to manage your HIT templates and data.
+Instead of installing Turkle and dependencies directly, you can run Turkle as a Docker container, using scripts to manage Projects and Batches of Tasks.
+The Turkle image:

+- listens for HTTP connections on port 8080
+- uses gunicorn as the WSGI HTTP server
+- uses Whitenoise to serve static files
+- uses SQLite as the database server

-Either build a Turkle image:
+You can build the Turkle image yourself:

 ```bash
 docker build --force-rm -t hltcoe/turkle .
 ```

-or pull the latest from the Docker registry:
+or pull the latest image from the Docker registry:

 ```bash
 docker pull hltcoe/turkle
 ```

-and start a container with an easy name, and mapping container port 8080 somewhere on the Docker host (e.g. 18080):
+To launch a Turkle container that maps container port 8080 to port 18080 on the Docker host, you can use:

 ```bash
 docker run -d --name container_name -p 18080:8080 hltcoe/turkle